ibm-cloud-docs/Backup/backup-portal.md

 ## Pages in the Portal
 {: #pagesinportal}

-Portal includes a series of pages where you can perform various tasks for managing backups and restores.
+The portal includes a series of pages where you can perform various tasks for managing backups and restores.

 ### Dashboard
 {: #portaldashboard}